 Nothing compares to my Mama’s seafood gumbo.
 So far, I have not tasted one as good as her’s.
 That’s why I’m so excited to share her recipe with you in hopes you give it a try and become as gumbo-happy in this cold weather as I am!
 Brrr!

 Now, I know there are a lot of you who have your own fabulous gumbo recipe or way of cooking one either written down somewhere or engraved on your heart.
 You may even have a trustworthy gumbo making source that you heavily rely on.
-That’s great, but this post is for beginners and those who have shied away from gumbo making thinking it’s difficulty.
+That’s great, but this post is for beginners and those who have shied away from gumbo making thinking it’s difficult.
 It isn’t.

 So let’s begin at the beginning where most Cajun dishes begin.